Researching with WA Police

-To apply to conduct research relating to WA Police you will need to download the following information documents and application form:
+To apply to conduct research relating to WA Police you will need to download the information documents and application form.

-Full completion of these forms will enable the prompt review and assessment of your application.
+Full completion of the Application to Conduct Research form will enable the prompt review and assessment of your application.

 More information about the Application Process